Poisoning of Alexei Navalny: Background

 It is assumed that Navalny was poisoned in a politically motivated attack as 'punishment' for his opposition work.
-Other prominent Russians including activists, journalists and former spies have suffered poisoning attacks in recent decades such as Alexander Litvinenko in 2006 and Sergei Skripal in 2018, both in the United Kingdom.
-In the former instance, the poison was administered by being placed in Litvinenko's tea.
-British authorities blamed both attacks on Russian intelligence agencies and an inquiry concluded that Russian President Vladimir Putin had "probably" approved Litvinenko's killing.
-In the latter instance, a Novichok nerve agent was used.
 According to The New York Times, experts expressed doubts that the Novichok agent would be used by someone other than a state-sponsored agent.
 Journalist and human rights advocate Anna Politkovskaya, known for her criticism of Putin and her coverage of the Second Chechen War, fell ill during a flight to cover the Beslan school siege in 2004 after drinking tea in an apparent poisoning attempt.
 She was later assassinated in 2006.
 In 2018, Pussy Riot activist Pyotr Verzilov was hospitalised in Moscow and later taken to the Charité hospital in Berlin a few days later for treatment which was organised by the Cinema for Peace Foundation after a suspected poisoning, where doctors at the hospital said it was "highly probable" that he was poisoned.

 According to activist Ilya Chumakov, who met Navalny along with other supporters the day before his flight, when Navalny was asked why he was not dead, he said that his death would not be beneficial to Putin and that it would turn him into a hero.